Per Diems for Dummies - Germany

 - If the employee goes on multiple day trips during the same day, all hours can be added together

 - Employers can only offer tax-free reimbursement to employees for three months of continuous business travel.
-This period can be restarted after a four-week break
+This period can be restarted after a four-week break.
+This is known as the "3-Monatsfrist" or "3-Monatsregelung".

 - When an activity begins after 4 PM and ends before 8 AM the next day, the total time can be attributed to one entire calendar day